 Why is Betaine Popular?

 The main reason why betaine has become more popular in the past few years is its potential to have performance enhancing properties.
 Much like creatine, this supplement is able to hydrate muscle cells and enhance endurance slightly.
 By protecting the cell during a workout from damage, betaine can possibly help you push out an extra rep or run distances a few seconds faster.
 I say possibly as researchers are still trying to come to a final conclusion on the supplement.
 Some studies have shown a 6 week supplementation of betaine was able to increase total bench press work 6.5%, with no increase in lower body strength, while other studies show less probable outcomes such as a 4 lbs increase in lean body mass and a 7 lbs decrease in fat mass.
-The first study sounds much more realistic for a supplement, while the second is on par with first time anabolic steroid users progress.

 Other studies show an increased muscle protein synthesis rate post workout when the participants were supplementing with betaine due to an increase in the amino acid methionine.
 Which would lead to more muscle growth over time in individuals who are not eating a high protein diet on a daily basis.